samira-t/setak/README.md

 - control the non-determinism in the concurrent actor systems; and

-- manage the asynchrony by checking the assertions when the system is stable
+- manage the asynchrony of events by checking the assertions when the system is stable

-It supports writing test cases in both forms of [JUnit](http://junit.sourceforge.net/) and [ScalaTest](http://www.scalatest.org).
+It supports writing test cases in both forms of [JUnit](http://junit.sourceforge.net/) and [BDD (FlatSpec and WordSpec)](http://www.scalatest.org).

 Requirements